 Trend #3: Door buzzers and telephone intercoms are going away.

-“It is my belief that property owners and managers who do not transition their portfolio management to cloud-based property management and smart access control software will be unable to keep pace,” says Jenny Lytle, general manager, commercial emerging business at Chamberlain Group.
+“I believe that property owners and managers who do not transition their portfolio management to cloud-based property management and smart access control software will be unable to keep pace,” says Jenny Lytle, general manager of commercial emerging business at Chamberlain Group.

 Download our guide to smart building technology to learn more about the digital amenities that can bring your property into the 21st century—and how they can help you prepare for the digital future of property management.